MoldyMacaroniX/gd-website/src/info-pages/how-to-post-an-article.md

 <!-- You can submit an article through [our Discord server](https://discord.gg/SqZuGCpHMm).
 Share a link or text file of your article with a website Editor. -->

 You can submit a complete article draft through [this form](https://forms.gle/9gTYoM4JzjyUwUBg7).
 A complete article draft is a finished article where all that is left to do is get an editor to edit it.
 If we choose to move forward with your article, it will be edited and published.
-We are more likely to move forward with your article if it follows the author handbook closely.
+We are more likely to move forward with your article if it follows the rest of the author handbook closely, *especially* the [article standards](/article-standards/).
+You will need to give us your author ID through the form as well.

 We as editors understand that you put a lot of hard work into your article, so we will never entirely rewrite it.
 The most we will do is the following.